10 facts about bees

 Fact #9 – The Queen Bee

 The queen bee in a hive plays a crucial role in that she is the sole female bee in the hive that lays eggs to make that hive thrive.
 During their lifetime, the queen bee will release signals that will stop other female bees from reproducing, however, when she dies, those signals wear off and all worker bees can reproduce.
-At this point, the colony need to get a new worker bee ready for taking over as queen bee!
-They do this by selecting a young larva and by feeding it special food called ‘royal jelly’!
+At this point, the colony need to get a new worker bee ready to take over as queen bee!
+They do this by selecting a young larva and feeding it a special ‘royal jelly’ food!

 Fact #10 – Not all bees produce honey